Revision Total Knee Replacement

 Implant Loosening and Wear

 In order for a total knee replacement to function properly, an implant must remain firmly attached to the bone.
-During the initial surgery, it was either cemented into position or bone was expected to grow into the surface of the implant.
+During the initial surgery, the implant was either cemented into the bone or press-fit to allow bone to grow onto the surface of the implant.
 In either case, the implant was firmly fixed.
 Over time, however, an implant may loosen from the underlying bone, causing the knee to become painful.

 The cause of loosening is not always clear, but high-impact activities, excessive body weight, and wear of the plastic spacer between the two metal components of the implant are all factors that may contribute.
 Also, patients who are younger when they undergo the initial knee replacement may "outlive" the life expectancy of their artificial knee.
 For these patients, there is a higher long-term risk that revision surgery will be needed due to loosening or wear.